campusdomar/PuMuKIT2-doc/migration_guides/from2.2to2.3.md

 *This page is updated to the PuMuKIT 2.3.0 version*

 Here we describe the process to upgrade from PuMuKIT 2.2 to PuMuKIT 2.3.
-If you are trying to upgrade from PuMuKIT 1, please check out [this guide](from1.7to2.1) instead and then [this_guide](from2.1to2.2).
+If you are trying to upgrade from PuMuKIT 1, please check out [this guide](from1.7to2.1.md) instead of [this_guide](from2.1to2.2.md).

 1. First let's open the PuMuKIT 2 folder on our terminal.